AO-StreetArt/CLyman/docs/pages/config.rst

 ~~~~~~~~~

 -  DataFormatType - Are we communicating via JSON or Protocol Buffers
--  StampTransactionId - True or False, do we stamp Transaction IDs
+-  StampTransactionId - True or False, do we stamp Transaction IDs on messages that
+   do not have them already
 -  AtomicTransactions - True or False, do we enforce atomic transactions
-   across all instances of CLyman for any given object
+   across all instances of CLyman for any given object.
+This guarantees that
+   updates will be processed in the order they are received across the entire CLyman network.

 :ref:`Go Home <index>`